 |Family membership||Helping the child to belong|

-It is important to bear in mind that, the dimensions are not entirely distinct from each other.
+It is important to bear in mind that the dimensions are not entirely distinct from each other.
 Rather, in the real world of caregiving, they overlap and combine with each other.
-For example, a caregiver who is playing with a child in a focussed, child-led way may be doing so with sensitivity and acceptance as well as demonstrating availability and promoting co-operation.
+For example, a caregiver who is playing with a child in a focused, child-led way may be doing so with sensitivity and acceptance as well as demonstrating availability and promoting co-operation.

-Research (Beek and Schofield 2004) has demonstrated that, over time, positive caregiving across the five dimensions provides a secure base from which the child can explore, learn and develop.
+Research (Beek and Schofield 2004) has demonstrated that, over time, positive caregiving across the five dimensions provides a secure base from which the child can explore, learn and develop in a positive direction.

-With this in mind, then, the caregiving dimensions and their developmental benefit to the child can be represented by the following model:
+The caregiving dimensions and their developmental benefit to the child are represented by the The Secure Base model.